To Infinity and Beyond: A General Framework for Scaling Economic Theories: Nash Equilibria in Games on Infinite Graphs

-We claim that the preceding set of formulae is satisfied by some model.
-To see this, we first note that any finite subset of the formulae mentions only finitely many players.
-Now, consider the game between those players, where all other ``players'' mechanically play their first strategy.
-This restricted game has a Nash equilibrium by \cref{nash-finite}.
-By choosing for each player a closest strategy in $\Sigma_i^{\delta_i}$, each player's utility changes by at most $\nicefrac{\varepsilon}{2}$ (by uniform continuity), and so does the utility attainable by best responding.
-Therefore, since we started with a Nash equilibrium, it is assured that each player is now playing an $\varepsilon$-best response, and so the finite subset of formulae is satisfied.
-Hence, by the Compactness Theorem, the collection of all formulae is satisfied by some model, and thus the game has an $\varepsilon$-Nash equilibrium. \end{proof}
+\proofstep{Finite-subset property} Let $\Phi'\subset\formulae{I}$ be a finite subset.
+Since $\Phi'$ is finite, it ``mentions'' (through variables used) only finitely many players; denote the set of these players by $I'\subset I$.
+By definition, $\Phi'\subseteq\formulae{I'}$.
+Consider the induced game on $I'$ obtained by having each player $i\in I\setminus I'$ mechanically play some fixed strategy in $\Sigma^{\delta_i}_{i}$.
+By \cref{nash-finite}, this game has a Nash equilibrium.
+By choosing for each player $i\in I'$ a closest strategy in $\Sigma_i^{\delta_i}$ to the one she plays at this Nash equilibrium, each player's utility changes by at most $\nicefrac{\varepsilon}{2}$ (by uniform continuity), and so does the utility attainable by best responding.
+Therefore, since we started with a Nash equilibrium, it is assured that each player is now playing an $\varepsilon$-best response, so the resulting strategy profile is a solution to $I'$.
+Therefore, $I$~satisfies the finite-subset property.
+Thus, by \cref{scaling-lemma}, there exists an $\varepsilon$-Nash equilibrium in the grand game (among all player in $I$), as required. \end{proof}

 Now, we can use \cref{eps-nash} to prove \cref{exact-nash} by way of a ``diagonalization'' argument. \begin{proof}[Proof of \cref{exact-nash}] Since each player in the graph has finitely many neighbors, every connected component of the graph consists of at most countably many players.
 As it is enough to show the existence of a Nash equilibrium in each connected component separately (we use the Axiom of Choice here), let us focus on one connected component.
 By \cref{eps-nash} there exists a sequence $(\sigma^n)_{n=1}^{\infty}$ of $\frac{1}{n}$-Nash equilibria in the game on this connected component.
 Since each of the at-most-countably-many coordinates of each element in this sequence lies in $[0,1]$, we can choose a subsequence (a ``diagonal subsequence'') that converges in all coordinates; let $\sigma^{*} $ denote the limit of that subsequence.